AgileCap business loans for insurance agencies review

 - Made for insurance agencies.
 Traditional business loans sometimes just don’t mesh with an insurance agency’s commission-based business model.
 AgileCap’s working capital loans do.

 - Large amounts available.
-Loans can get as high as $5 million — though you’ll likely need to be in business more than the minimum 2 years to qualify.
+Loans can get as high as $2,000,000 — though you’ll likely need to be in business more than the minimum two years to qualify.

 - Flexible financing.
 You don’t have to pay off your full term loan before applying for more funds — as long as your business shows it can afford to take on more debt.